scailable/sclblpy/README.md

 * `sklearn` (legacy, to be removed in future updates)

 No `onnx` packages are
-neccesary for the `sclblpy` package to run.
+necessary for the `sclblpy` package to run.

 ## Notes: